 What can little old me do?

-Well I learnt myself by trying different methods, burning myself on wax and getting in a tangle in yarn.
-But with Faye we can learn how to make our own, to fit our own lifestyle and our own aspirations for the future.
+Well I learnt myself by trying different methods, burning myself on wax and getting in a tangle of yarn.
+But, that’s definitely not the best advice to follow, with Faye we can learn how to make our own, to fit our own lifestyle and our own aspirations for the future.

-Thats why the Foundation are running courses with Faye from Unravel and Unwind to learn about how to make your own reusable items.
-Even if you use these items for part of the time it will massive reduce what you throw away, in your food or plastic items.
+Thats why the Foundation are running fun courses with Faye from Unravel and Unwind to learn about how to make your own reusable items.
+Even if you use these items for part of the time it will massive reduce what you throw away.

 We are using (as far as possible) natural fibres and materials, we reuse the remnants from the courses even the scraps!
 We have even sourced our beeswax from a local source, others are UK based.